Multiple Reachability in Linear Dynamical Systems: Algorithms on the Affine Plane

 \item If $\vec u=(u_1,\ldots, u_m)$ is any integral vector such that:

 has integer coefficients, considered as a form in the indeterminates $y_i$, then

 \end{enumerate} \end{theorem}

 In order to apply this theorem, we define our linear forms $L_i$ as follows.
 By putting $A$ in a row-reduced echelon form, finding a basis and multiplying with a suitable scalar, we can compute a set of integral vectors $b_1,\ldots, b_{m'}$ that generate $\Lambda$.
-Write $\lambda=\exp(\vartheta 2\pi\ii)$, where the angle $\vartheta$ is not a rational number, because $\lambda$ is not a root of 1.
+Write $\lambda=\exp(\vartheta 2\pi\ii)$ and suppose that $\vartheta$ is irrational (otherwise $\lambda$ is a root of 1 and the lemma is trivial).
 For $1\le j\le m$ define: